-Pay and working hours
+Pay and working hours for posted workers

 The Danish Labour Market Fund for Posted Workers